-Connect the remote control on the rear side of the power source and activate the remote control by pressing the remote control button on the panel (remote control indicator being lit when activated).
+Connect the remote control on the rear side of the power source and activate the remote control on the Menu screen.
 When the remote control is activated the control panel is locked for interaction but displays welding data.

 Should a remote device be connected the maximum output current of the power source will be determined by the front panel control knob, irrespective of the remote control device setting.
+See Section 5.14 "Foot pedal functions explanation", page 31.